 The experimental radiology group gratefully acknowledges research funding by:

-We can regularly offer Bachelor and Master Theses.
+We can regularly offer Bachelor, Master and Doctoral Theses.
 If you're interested and wish to learn more about our work feel free to get in touch with us.

 Some of our offers can be found here.